Italian court to rule after summer on Vivendi's appeal over TIM-Mediaset

-MILAN (Reuters) - An Italian court will likely decide after the summer whether French media group Vivendi (VIV.PA) needs to reduce its stake in Telecom Italia (TLIT.MI) or Mediaset (MS.MI) to prevent a concentration of power, two legal sources said on Wednesday.
+MILAN, July 4 (Reuters) - An Italian court will likely decide after the summer whether French media group Vivendi needs to reduce its stake in Telecom Italia or Mediaset to prevent a concentration of power, two legal sources said on Wednesday.

 Last year, the national communications authority (AGCOM) ordered Vivendi to cut its stake in one of the two companies within a year, ruling it was in breach of rules designed to prevent a concentration of power.